How to convert uniqExact states to approximate uniq functions states

 ALTER TABLE aggregates

-ADD COLUMN `uniq` AggregateFunction(uniq, FixedString(16))
+ADD COLUMN `uniq` AggregateFunction(uniq, FixedString(16)),

-ADD COLUMN `uniqCombined` AggregateFunction(uniqCombined, FixedString(16))
+ADD COLUMN `uniqCombined` AggregateFunction(uniqCombined, FixedString(16));

--- Materialize defaults in the new columns
+-- Materialize values in the new columns

 ALTER TABLE aggregates

--- WHERE 1 settings mutations_sync=2;
+WHERE 1

 -- Check results, results are slighty different, because uniq & uniqCombined are approximate functions